 For her work as a public speaker, Melissa has been engaged by a diverse range of media and corporate clients, including Westfield, AMP Capital, MYER, Coles, Wella, Clairol, Max Factor, and Proctor & Gamble.

-Melissa is a single mum to an 18-year-old and supports numerous not-for-profit charities, including The Wesley Mission, Dress for Success, the Sydney Children’s Hospital, the Royal Hospital for Women; breast and ovarian cancer charities; the Prince of Wales Hospital Foundation and kids mental health NFP, Reach Out.
+Melissa is a single mum to one son and supports numerous not-for-profit charities, including The Wesley Mission, Dress for Success, the Sydney Children’s Hospital, the Royal Hospital for Women; breast and ovarian cancer charities; the Prince of Wales Hospital Foundation and kids mental health NFP, Reach Out.